Terrorism & Democracy in Burkina-Faso: Political Evolution of Burkina Faso and the rise of terrorism

-Beyond the humanitarian toll, this crisis has fueled political instability, leading to the dismissal of two successive presidents, Roch Marc Christian Kaboré and Paul-Henri Sandaogo Damiba, who were deemed incapable of protecting citizens from escalating security threats.
-The democratic progress made in 2015 has since been overshadowed by an intensifying Islamist insurgency.
-The speech given at the second coup of 2022 was as follows: "Far from liberating the territories that were occupied, new areas have fallen under the control of armed terrorist groups.
-Our valiant people have suffered enough and are still suffering" (\textcite{Diaw2022}).
-However, prioritizing security at all costs carries its own risks—temporary emergency measures can become permanent, eroding democratic institutions and weakening public trust.
-In the long run, this environment may lead to a gradual shift in individuals' preferences away from democracy, increasing the likelihood of authoritarian governance.
-Over time, Burkinabés began prioritizing security over democratic freedoms, as seen in Afrobarometer data, which shows a decline in democratic support from 72\% in 2012 to 55\% in 2022 (\textcite{Afrobarometer2024}), while support for military rule increased.
-The military, in turn, has used the ongoing security crisis to justify delaying elections and consolidating power, creating a cycle where terrorism fuels authoritarianism.
+The escalation of terrorist violence has coincided with a sharp deterioration in political stability.
+Between January 2022 and September 2022, Burkina Faso experienced two military coups that removed Presidents Roch Marc Christian Kaboré and Paul-Henri Sandaogo Damiba from power.
+In both cases, the military justified its intervention by citing the government's inability to contain the deteriorating security situation.
+As expressed during the second coup of 2022: "Far from liberating the territories that were occupied, new areas have fallen under the control of armed terrorist groups.
+Our valiant people have suffered enough and are still suffering" \parencite{Diaw2022}.
+In addition, public support for these coups reflects the lack of trust in democratic governance \parencite{zie2023mobilisations}.
+This is shown in \ref{fig1_appendix}, which displays a decline in democratic support from 66\% in 2012 to 52\% in 2022, while support for military rule increased (from 42\% in 2012 to 70\% in 2022).

-Burkina Faso’s history of political instability and frequent military coups has created a governance system where authoritarian rule is seen as a natural response to crises.
-While democracy briefly took root in 2015, its fragility was exposed by the escalation of terrorist attacks from groups linked to Al-Qaeda and the Islamic State.
+This positive correlation between political instability and frequent terrorist attacks has created a governance system where authoritarian rule is seen as a natural response to crises in Burkina Faso.
+The country historical context is characterized by recurrent coups and long periods of military rule, which have weakened the consolidation of democratic norms.
+Our study aim at showing that terrorism can intensifies this pre-existing tendency.